-A pure form of semiconductor is called intrinsic semiconductor.
-Conduction in intrinsic semiconductor is either due to thermal excitation or crystal defects.
+- A pure form of semiconductor is called an intrinsic semiconductor.
+Conduction in an intrinsic semiconductors is either due to thermal excitation or crystal defects.
 Si and Ge are the two most important semiconductors used.
 Other examples include Gallium arsenide (GaAs), Indium Antimonide (InSb) etc.

-Let us consider the structure of Si.
+- Let us consider the structure of Si.
 The atomic no. of Si is 14 and it has 4 valence electrons.
-These 4 electrons are shared by four neighboring atoms in the crystal structure by means of covalent bond.
+These 4 electrons are shared by four neighbouring atoms in the crystal structure by means of covalent bond.

-In fig.1.2b the valence electrons that jump into conduction band are called as free electrons that are available for conduction.
+- In fig.1.2b the valence electrons that jump into conduction band are called free electrons that are available for conduction.

 The mechanism by which a hole contributes to conductivity is explained as follows:

 - When a bond is incomplete so that a hole exists, it is relatively easy for a valence electron in the neighbouring atom to leave its covalent bond to fill this hole.
 An electron moving from a bond to fill a hole moves in a direction opposite to that of the electron.

 - This hole, in its new position, may now be filled by an electron from another covalent bond and the hole will correspondingly move one more step in the direction opposite to the motion of electron.
 Here we have a mechanism for conduction of electricity which does not involve free electrons.

 Conduction Mechanism in Case of Intrinsic Semiconductors (a) In absence of Electric Field (b) In presence of Electric Field